-We provide education and information to a variety of communities, including federal and state government employees, the private sector, and all levels of student groups, from grade schools to universities.
+We provide education and information to a variety of communities, including federal and state agencies and their employees, the private sector and all levels of student groups from grade schools to universities.
 We collaborate and partner with other patient organizations and government agencies that are focused on tick-borne diseases by sponsoring medical conferences, educational seminars and public events.

 Additionally, we offer emotional support to Lyme patients and their families through our monthly support group meetings.
 Our flagship Washington, DC chapter holds its monthly support group meeting from 2 p.m. to 4 p.m. on the first Sunday of the month, with the exception of January, July and September.
 These meetings are held at Sibley Memorial Hospital, 5215 Loughboro Road, N.W., Washington, DC, 20016, New Medical Building, Room 2.
 You can find the meeting schedules for our other chapters here.